-Costs: *$70 monthly for Once-a-Week classes (2 month minimum), $80 monthly for Unlimited (2 month minimum) and go to any classes in all studios, or a 10-class pass for $165 (expires in 3 months from date of purchase).
+Costs: *$70 monthly for Once-a-Week classes (2 month minimum), $80 monthly for Unlimited (2 month minimum) and go to any classes in all studios, or a 10-class pass for $180 (+ music kit.
+Card good for 3 months from date of purchase).
 Pay all upfront for the semester with check or cash and get $15 off!
 Drop In Class $20

 Class Kit for home: Digital or cd of songs and literature book we sing and read in class to enjoy at home

 Discounts:: Siblings 50% off!
 Classes are prorated from when you start.
 Join Anytime!